 When it comes to advice, I believe that hoary old maxim always applies: take what you like and leave the rest.

-Four Things To Keep In Mind
+Getting Feedback On Your Writing: 4 Things To Keep In Mind

 But if you are going to ask for advice, here are four pointers that may get you constructive feedback rather than vague praise or frustrating negativity: